danny-baker/deploy-beast-datascience-vm/README.md

 - From Azure Portal: search for resource group, navigate to the correct group, click on the VM (and you can see the public IP top right)
 - From Azure CLI: `az vm show -d -g <RESOURCE GROUP NAME> -n <VM NAME> --query publicIps -o tsv`

-Open a browser and access Jupyter Hub webserver (which is running as a container service on your vm exposed via port 8000):
+Open a browser and access Jupyter Hub webserver (which is running on your vm exposed via port 8000):

 `https://xxx.xxx.xxx.xxx:8000`